nu5d10c/G2FUZZ/frida_mode/README.md

   backpatching information.
 By default, the child will report applied backpatches to the parent so that they can be applied and then be inherited by the next child on fork.
+* `AFL_FRIDA_INST_NO_SUPPRESS` - Disable deterministic branch suppression.
+  Deterministic branch suppression skips the preamble which generates coverage information at the start of each block, if the block is reached by a deterministic branch.
+This reduces map pollution, and may improve performance when all the executing blocks have been prefetched and backpatching applied.
+  However, in the event that backpatching is incomplete, this may incur a performance penalty as branch instructions are disassembled on each branch.
 * `AFL_FRIDA_INST_SEED` - Sets the initial seed for the hash function used to generate block (and hence edge) IDs.
 Setting this to a constant value may be useful for debugging purposes, e.g., investigating unstable edges.